Long March 5: Space debris concerns

 The core stage of the Long March 5B-Y3 re-entered Earth's atmosphere on 30 July 2022 over the Indian and Pacific oceans.
 The debris of 5B-Y4 fell down in south-central Pacific Ocean on 4 November 2022.
+On 16 December 2024, the Long March 5B was launched with Yuanzheng-2 upper stage, meaning the core stage would not enter the orbit and return uncontrolled.